cotestatnt/YA_FSM/README.md

 To update the states, you must call the Update() function in your loop(), which checks for transitions that have the current state as input and associated conditions.

-If any of the transitions associated with the current state satisfy the trigger condition, the machine goes into the next state  defined in transition property.
+If any of the transitions associated with the current state satisfy the trigger condition, the machine goes into the next state.

 ![SFC_esempio](https://user-images.githubusercontent.com/27758688/125982036-0eab0bb2-ed13-4101-af5c-6e49e82908fd.png)

 ### State definition and Callback functions
-Each of the states of the machine can be associated with a callback function that will be executed when the state is activated (on entering), when it is left (on leaving) and while it is running (on state).
-For each status it is also possible to define a maximum and a minimum duration time.
+Each of the states of the machine can be binded with a callback function that will be executed when the state is activated (on entering), when it is left (on leaving) and while it is running (on state).

+For each state it is also possible to define an optional maximum and a minimum duration time.

 If a callback function is not needed, simply use value `nullptr` instead of the name of function.
 ```